-Vaccinations are the most important line of defense against the flu.
+Vaccinations are the most important line of defense against influenza (the flu).

 Because the virus strains that cause the flu change from year to year it is important for most people to receive a vaccination every year if they fall into groups identified by the Centers for Disease Control and Prevention (CDC).

 - Annual vaccination is recommended for people ages 6 months and older.

 - Children 6 months - 8 years who did not receive two or more seasonal influenza doses since July 2018 will need two doses this flu season.

 - Everyone who wants to reduce the risk of becoming sick with the flu or passing it on to others should be vaccinated.

 People with the following medical conditions are at a higher risk for flu-related complications: